 Even the Government got involved in the safety drive by introducing the Federal Motor Vehicle Safety Standard for motorcycle helmets, which requires manufacturers to insert a Department of Transportation (DOT) sticker of approval inside each helmet.

 Long before Government’s intervention, motorcycle helmet safety became an issue with The Snell Foundation, which was named after William Snell, who was seriously injured in a race-car accident.
 The company continues to test motorcycle helmets without prejudice to the manufacturer.
 The test is done solely on the safety of the helmets and after testing, a Snell sticker is issued.

 Some states are required by law to enforce helmet safety, but there are other states where the law was opposed, as residents of these states believe that one should have the freedom of choice.

 No matter how you look at it, motorcycle helmets save lives and reduce the chance of head injuries.
 So, use these tips when thinking about motorcycle helmet safety and ride free!

-Another reason your helmet might be uncomfortable is because of the shape of your head.
+Another reason your helmet might be uncomfortable is that of the shape of your head.
 Different helmet brands will fit certain head shapes better than others.
 Just try on a helmet from each brand to get the most comfortable fit.
-Remember, new helmets might take a few times of wearing to get conformed to your head.
-The more you wear them, the better they feel.

 According to Snell experts, wearing bright colored motorcycle helmets or reflective stickers will help drivers see you from miles away.
 This can prevent an accident from happening.
 Even if fluorescent orange isn’t ‘your color’, certainly your first concern is making it home.